mido/mido/README.rst

 * The MIDI parser can be used to parse MIDI from any source by feeding it bytes and fetching the produced messages.)

-* Custom port types and wrappers for other MIDI libraries can be written and used with Mido by implementing the simple port API.
-(Uses duck typing.)

 * Text serialization format for messages.
 (Can be safely embedded in most text file formats and protocols without escaping.)